GryllsAddons/HCWarn/README.md

 The interact setting will be displayed when logging in or entering/leaving instances.
 You can prevent casts on a flagged unit by using this setting with the mouseover mod (/stcast) included in [ShaguTweaks-Mods](https://github.com/GryllsAddons/ShaguTweaks-Mods).

-#### By default interact setting is ON.
+#### The interact setting is ON by default.
 This setting is saved per character.

 ### Usage
 /hcwarn or /hcw